-Loop hike along the Malghe trail among karst sinkholes and beech forest.
-Definitely worth a detour to Forcella di Giais for the spectacular views.
+Ring route along the Malghe path between karst sinkholes and beech forest.
+The Forcella di Giais is definitely worth a detour for the spectacular view.

-From the Piancavallo infopoint, turn left onto Via Collalto and continue uphill to the electricity box that you meet on the left side of the road.
+From the Piancavallo infopoint, turn left into Via Collalto and continue uphill until you reach the electricity cabin on the left side of the road.

-Follow the Passeggiata delle Malghe signs and the red-and-white markings, entering the beech forest.
+Follow the signs for the Passeggiata delle Malghe and the white-red trail markers, entering the beech forest.
 Staying at altitude, you cross sinkholes and depressions.
-Before the junction with the forest road, a large sinkhole is encountered.
-Go past it and cross the road following the red-and-white signs to Casera Caseratte.
-Take, to the left, CAI 985 and continue on the moderately steep path to Casera Valfredda, clearly visible on a rise to the right.
-Continue along the small valley to the small fork.
-Continue downhill to the junction with CAIpath 988, whichends at this point .
+Before the junction with the forest road, you encounter a large sinkhole.
+Pass it and cross the road following the white-red signs to Casera Caseratte.
+Turn left onto CAI 985 and continue on the gently sloping path to Casera Valfredda, clearly visible on a hill to the right.
+Continue along the small valley to the saddle.
+Continue downhill to the junction with the CAI 988 c path, which ends here.

-Continue left on CAI 985 until you reach a wide junction with CAI trails 971 and 915.
-From the intersection 985-971-915 continue left for a few dozen meters along trail 971.
-At the first junction turn left onto the forest road, which is unmarked but clearly visible.
-Keep on the forest road until the large sinkhole already crossed at the beginning of the trail.
-Skirt it along its entire perimeter until the intersection with the Malghe Trail.
-Turn right, following the red-white signs, re-enter Via Collalto and continue to the starting point.
+Continue left on CAI 985 to reach a large junction with trails CAI 971 and 915.
+From the 985-971-915 junction, take the left for a few dozen meters along trail 971.
+At the first junction, turn left onto the forest road, unmarked but clearly visible.
+Follow the forest road to the large sinkhole already passed at the start of the route.
+Follow its entire perimeter to the junction with the Sentiero della Malghe.
+Turn right, following the white and red signs, re-enter Via Collalto, and continue to the starting point.

-It is possible to take a detour: at junction985-988, continuing to the right on CAI path 988, it is possible to continue to the Forcella di Giais (about an hour's round trip) to enjoy the splendid view over the Veneto-Friuli plain.
+A detour is possible: at the 985-988 junction, continue right on trail CAI 988; it is possible to proceed to the Forcella di Giais (about one hour round trip) to enjoy the splendid view of the Veneto-Friuli plain.

 Derived from the technical difficulty and the stamina requirements.